 Jesus’ Personal Creed Was Outlawed by Rome!

 Like a lot of things He said, Jesus’ favorite creed caused some serious controversy.
 As a result, Jesus’ personal creed was outlawed by Rome!
-The Justinian Codex or Corpus Juris Civilis (Body of Civil Law) banned the Shema in 529 AD because it seemed too controversial and much too Jewish.
+The Justinian Codex or Corpus Juris Civilis (Body of Civil Law) banned the Shema in 529 AD because it was deemed much too Jewish.
 Unfortunately Jesus’ creed also implied criticism of the Trinity… so it had to be banned under penalty of death.
-Strangely enough, Christ’s adversaries on this issue claimed to be His disciples!
-The prohibition against the Shema was written into Roman law during the reign of Justinian I overruling the clear will of the Savior.
-We think promoting trinitarian dogma by outlawing Jesus’ favorite creed (at the point of a sword isn’t God’s way at all… but it does seem like something Satan would approve of.
+Strangely enough, Christ’s adversaries on this issue still claimed to be His disciples!
+The prohibition against the Shema was written into Roman law during the reign of Justinian I thereby overruling the clear will of the Savior.
+We think promoting trinitarian dogma by outlawing Jesus’ favorite creed (at the point of a sword) doesn’t seem like God’s way at all… but it does seem like something Satan would approve of.
 As Jesus said, “By their fruits you will know them.”